Everybody Else Went On AheaD ~ A Short Story by Allen Kopp

-I had known Weston Bicket since the beginning of school.
-You might say he was my best friend.
-People mostly didn’t like him because he was different from everybody else and he had a bad leg that made him limp and kept him from playing basketball and other stupid games we were made to play.
+I had known Weston Bicket since we were both five years old, in kindergarten.
+If I had anything like a best friend, he was it.
+Some people didn’t like him because he was different from everybody else and he had a bad leg that made him limp and kept him from playing basketball and other stupid games we were made to play.
 I sometimes envied him because he wasn’t made to take P.E.
-(For those of you who aren’t familiar with the term, “P.E.” means “physical education.”)
+(For those unfamiliar with the term, “P.E.” means “physical education.”)
 He had an extra study hall while the rest of us were being humiliated in front of the whole class by our lack of athletic ability.

 Weston lived in a big house that had seen better days on the edge of town, behind the railroad depot.
 (The town wasn’t big enough for a “train station,” so we just had a tiny railroad depot that looked unused and haunted.)
 He had no brothers and sisters; his parents went off and left him on his own a lot.
 His father ran around with other women (according to the gossip that my own mother was all too willing to spread), and his mother was an unrepentant floozy who spent a lot of time drinking beer and smoking cigarettes in taverns and bowling alleys.
 (Weston’s parents’ philosophy of parenting seemed to be: “Let the child raise himself.
 That’s what we did and look at us!”)